 Individuals and businesses throughout Santa Clara County are responsible for complying with several public health orders designed to keep our community safe in the face of the COVID-19 pandemic.
-In particular:
+If these orders conflict with one another, the most restrictive order or provision must be followed.
+The applicable orders may change over time, but include the following:

 - Revised Mandatory Risk Reduction Order - On October 5, 2020, the County Health Officer, Dr. Sara H. Cody, issued an Order Establishing Revised Mandatory Risk Reduction Measures Applicable to All Activities and Sectors to Address the COVID-19 Pandemic.
 Under this “Risk Reduction Order,” businesses must submit and implement Revised Social Distancing Protocols, ensure that personnel and visitors maintain social distance and wear face coverings, modify operations and physical facilities to reduce the risk of transmission, and report to the County any cases of COVID-19 amongst personnel.
 Dr. Cody has also issued several Mandatory Directives under the Risk Reduction Order that list further requirements for certain industries and activities.